 ● Loss of range of motion (ROM) in wrist, fingers or hands

-If you experience any of these symptoms, you should go see your doctor immediately. \You can take some nonsteroidal anti-inflammatory drugs (NSAIDs) like Motrin or Ibuprofen and heat therapy may also help with the pain, but use caution when taking these or any medications.
+If you experience any of these symptoms, you should go see your doctor immediately.
+Heat therapy may also help with the pain.

 The first step in RA treatment is to aggressively target the pain and then to try to work towards remission (no signs or symptoms).